 -

 Practice Your Free-Pouring: While jiggers and graduated shot glasses are the most accurate methods, mastering the art of free-pouring can be a valuable skill.
-Practice pouring specific amounts of liquid into a measuring cup until you can consistently pour accurate shots without using any measuring tools Easy to understand, harder to ignore..
+Practice pouring specific amounts of liquid into a measuring cup until you can consistently pour accurate shots without using any measuring tools That's the part that actually makes a difference..

 -